 Is smoking weed while breastfeeding safe?

-Regular use of weed (marijuana) is generally not considered safe in pregnancy or lactation.
-However the Academy of Breastfeeding Medicine (ABM), 2015 explains that it is difficult to make recommendations for lactation due to scarce research on the effects of exposure of babies to marijuana via breastfeeding alone and not via pregnancy as well.
+The Academy of Breastfeeding Medicine (ABM), 2015 explains that it is difficult to make recommendations for lactation due to scarce research on the effects of exposure of babies to marijuana via breastfeeding alone and not via pregnancy as well.
+However regular use of weed (marijuana) is generally not considered safe in pregnancy or lactation.